Radiotherapy for Benign Disease - Board Review Summary

 EquipmentTypical usePractical note

-Superficial / orthovoltage X-raySkin, hand/foot, superficial tendons, Dupuytren / Ledderhose, keloidsUseful when target depth is shallow and skin dose is intentional
+Superficial / orthovoltage X-raySkin, hand/foot, superficial tendons, Dupuytren / Ledderhose, keloids, pterygium in specialized practiceUseful when target depth is shallow and skin dose is intentional.

-ElectronsKeloids, breast bud / gynecomastia, superficial fibromatosesUse bolus when skin / scar coverage matters
+ElectronsKeloids, breast bud / gynecomastia, superficial fibromatoses, Peyronie plaquesUse bolus when skin, scar, or plaque coverage matters.

-6-10 MV photonsHip, shoulder, spine, larger joints, HO, orbit, PVNS, desmoidOften requires 3D planning and OAR-conscious beam arrangement
+6-10 MV photonsHip, shoulder, spine, larger joints, HO, orbit, PVNS, desmoid, glomus, AVMOften requires 3D planning and OAR-conscious beam arrangement.

-Brachytherapy / beta applicatorsPterygium or selected superficial lesionsSpecialized and not a general benign RT workhorse
+Brachytherapy / beta applicatorsPterygium, coronary in-stent restenosis, selected superficial lesionsSpecialized workflows; not a general benign RT workhorse.

 Risk Counseling

-The risk of second malignancy is small but not zero and depends on age, sex, dose, field size, and treated site.
-Benign RT should be used cautiously in younger patients, near radiosensitive organs, or when conservative alternatives are equally effective.
-The German guideline generally emphasizes that lifetime tolerance dose for benign indications should remain well below oncology tolerance, and the VA review highlights the need for better patient-centered outcomes data.
+The second-malignancy risk is small but not zero and depends on age, sex, dose, field size, treated site, and organ proximity.
+Benign RT should be used cautiously in younger patients, near breast/thyroid/gonads/lens, or when conservative alternatives are equally effective.
+For low-dose joint RT in older adults, modeled risks are very low, but consent should still explicitly cover delayed response, no benefit, skin changes, and rare late effects.

 PART II - LOW-DOSE RT FOR INFLAMMATORY / DEGENERATIVE DISEASE